 I spent the last of the night drifting in and out of fever dreams, waking up intermittently, sweaty and shaky.
 My husband snoozed peacefully beside me.
 At one point, my bowels cramped up and I wondered if it was just some atypical food poisoning event.
 In the morning, I decided I was on the mend, showered, got dressed and went to work.
-Because that’s what I did.
+Because that’s what you do… So, that’s what I did.
 You’d have to be on your death bed to call in sick and, besides, I wanted to save my days off for Christmas.

 I had never been intimately exposed to chronic illness, so I was completely ignorant to the toll it could take on a family.
 I imagined it would be hard, of course, but you can never understand without experiencing it.
 Everyone in my family is healthy, even my extended family.
 We have our demons, but they’re addictions, mental health problems, typical old age conditions.
 I had my first major bout of angeoedema when I was 23 and went into anaphylaxis for the first time when I was 28.
 My siblings are all in their 30s and 40s and haven’t had more than the occasional cold.
 My parents are in their 70s and both still work and are active and social.

 I was a sick baby.
 People would famously stare at the itty bitty girl with the old man’s cough.
-If I’d understood what could happen to a body, if I’d been less in denial, if I’d been less concerned about proving my bullet-proof toughness, I might have looked back on my childhood and my chest infections, Grave’s disease, vasovagal syncope and all the symptoms that turned out to be mast cell activation disorder and tried to make changes to protect myself.
-If I’d understood what can happen to a body, I might have tried to nurture what was obviously a sensitive system, armor myself against external assaults and preserve what was still working.
+If I’d understood what could happen to a body, if I’d been less in denial, if I’d been less concerned about proving my bullet-proof toughness, I might have looked back on my childhood and my chest infections, thyroid disease, vasovagal syncope and all the symptoms that turned out to be mast cell activation disorder and tried to make changes to protect myself.
+If I’d understood what can happen to a body, I might have tried to nurture what was obviously a sensitive system, armour myself against external assaults and preserve what was still working.
 I could have eaten food that didn’t come from a restaurant kitchen.
 I could have taken a vitamin once in a while and stopped drinking all of my water out of cheap plastic bottles.
 I could have made sleep a priority, quit smoking and drinking sooner and not married a job that turned a run-of-the-mill control freak into a spread-too-thin obsessive perfectionist, trying to do all things, everywhere, first and best.

-It’s been exactly three years since this sickness shuddered through my body and I wonder if I’ll ever stop thinking about the life that I lost that day.
+It’s been exactly three years since M.E. shuddered through my body and I wonder if I’ll ever stop thinking about the life that I lost that day.
+I would take all of my previous health conditions over this one.
 It was like a death: of my career, of my strong body, of ignorant bliss, and of our future dreams.
 I think about the months leading up to it — the blatant warnings of a body in crisis that I chose to ignore.
 There was a nagging voice in my head that pushed me to make a will, living will and power of attorney the year prior, at the age of 36.
 That same voice made me insist on a quickie marriage in the back garden after my husband and I had been together 13 years.
 I wanted him to be able to speak for me if I happened to be incapacitated and have legal recourse and rights if I died.
 I did everything I needed to do for luck: old, new, borrowed, blue, coin in my shoe… We signed the papers on the patio table and, half way back to the kitchen to grab our lunch, I remembered the last thing needed to insure we didn’t jinx our new life: he carried me over our backdoor threshold.
 We didn’t tell anyone because we thought we’d have a proper ceremony with friends and family in the next year or two — maybe in Ireland or somewhere exotic on a beach.
 It was exciting to dream up plans for a wedding after so many years together.
 That was 44 days before my Halloween sickness.

 My life feels like one of those Choose Your Own Adventure books that I adored as a kid.